2. Toynbee/House of Hades Tiles: An Update

 The 6th St. House of Hades tile in July 2017.

-A large square was spray painted across the asphalt and partially across the tile.
+A large square was spray painted across the asphalt and partially across the tile:

-A few days later, cuts were made into the road and through the tile.
+A few days later, cuts were made into the road and through the tile:

 I was curious if the impending work would necessitate the whole tile’s removal or just a portion of the piece.
-Nearby, similar work was occurring that saw crews removing whole sections of the road to work on utilities below.
-Finally, the day came for the tile on 6th St.
+Nearby, similar work was occurring that saw crews removing large sections of the road and eventually they reached the tile, so I walked down to witness its possible death, snapping a few photographs from the nearby sidewalk.

 “Any chance I can have the piece you’re going to cut out?”
 I asked.